-A partial answer to these questions, such as presents itself along the lines of thought here followed, is sketched in these outlines, and forms The Plan of Our Bring, as here presented.
+A partial answer to these questions, such as presents itself along the lines of thought here followed, is sketched in these outlines, and forms THE PLAN OF OUR BEING, as here presented.

 PREFACE TO THE SECOND EDITION.

 The order in which the particulars of the plan present themselves is as follows: